The neoschool Class

 Loaded Packages

-The following packages are automatically loaded by the neoschool class:
+The following packages are automatically loaded by the neoschool class.

-Compilation in pdflatex loads fonttenc (with T1 option), inputenc (with utf8 option), newpxtext, and newpxmath.
-Compilation in lualatex makes available fontspec, luacas, lua-ul, luacolor packages and applies TeX Gyre PagellaX and TeX Gyre Heros fonts in addition to newpxmath.
+Compiling with pdflatex loads the packages fontenc (with the T1 option), inputenc (with the utf8 option), newpxtext, and newpxmath.
+Compiling with lualatex makes available the packages fontspec, luacas, lua-ul, luacolor and applies the fonts TeX Gyre Pagella and TeX Gyre Heros in addition to newpxmath.

 Configuration Options